 HELP IN OUR ORPHANAGE PROGRAM

 Romania is really unique because it’s the only ILP location where you are not teaching English.
-Here, your service goes towards children in an orphanage program, helping them progress while adjusting to a more home-like setting.
-The kids and orphanage children you’re working with a range in ages and in health and ability.
-Some are completely bedridden and many have severe disabilities.
-Others need your encouragement and attention to do basic things like learning how to walk and play.
+Here, your service goes toward children in an orphanage program.
+The kids and orphanage children you’re working with range in ages and in health and ability.
+Some children in the program are non-verbal and bedridden.
+Others have mild to very severe neurological syndromes.

 Volunteering and Costs